systemd/systemd/docs/HACKING.md

 host in the mkosi-clangd.sh script.

 We also need to make sure clangd is installed in the build image.
-To have mkosi install clangd in the build image, edit the 20-local.conf file we created earlier and add the following contents under the `[Packages]`
+To have mkosi install clangd in the build image, edit the 20-local.conf file we created earlier and add the following contents under the `[Content]`
 section:

 ```